 Anyone is in what we often call the ‘centrist big tent’ (center-left and center-right moderates, as well as centrist independents) is eligible to write in community blog section of our site.

 To get started, you just have to do these five things:

 - First just ask, using the contact page on this site – tell us why you want to blog and what makes you a centrist.

 - Write your first blog post and send it to us when finished – using the email address we’ll provide to you.

 - We’ll publish it, then schedule a conversation with our editor by the video conference/chat app of your choice.

 - In that meeting, he’ll run you through our guidelines to make sure you know our rules of decorum and content.

 - That’s it!
 You’ll be able to blog as much, or as little, as you want from then on – unless you break guidelines.

 You will be blogging with your real name – no “user names” are allowed (in other words, if your real name is Bob Smith, that is the name that will be displayed with your content, not ‘bsmith1990’), and I will have to see some verification that you are a real person.
 For most, all this requires is you show me your Facebook page, and that page looks like the page of a real human being’s Facebook page (posts going back years, at least dozens of friends that are mostly located in a certain area, etc).

-Note: In some rare cases, we will accept bloggers who would like to write under an assumed name but they must have to have a serious reason for doing so (an occupation that doesn’t allow blogging about political opinions, for instance).
+Note: In some rare cases, we will accept bloggers who would like to write under an assumed name but they must have to have a serious reason for doing so (an occupation that doesn’t allow publicly blogging about political opinions, for instance).